Partner Portal

 • OK — the memory card is communicating with the camera.
 Normal state.

 • Error — there is an error in the memory card operation.
-Check details by clicking the icon.
+Check details by tapping the icon.
 Follow the instructions provided in the app.

 • Not installed — the memory card is not installed in the camera.